-He previously has served as a court coach at the 2018 USA Basketball Men’s U17 World Cup Team training camp, he was a gold-medal winning assistant coach for USA Basketball at the 2015 FIBA Americas U16 Championship and he has been a coach at the 2014 and 2015 USA Basketball Men’s Junior National Team October Minicamps.
+He also has served as a court coach at the 2018 USA Men’s U17 World Cup Team training camp, he was a gold-medal winning assistant coach for USA Basketball at the 2015 FIBA Americas U16 Championship and he has been a coach at the 2014, 2015 and 2018 USA Basketball Men’s Junior National Team October Minicamps.

 Additionally, he was named as an assistant coach for the 2016 USA U17 World Cup Team but was not able to do so after being hired as an assistant coach at Georgia State University in April 2016.